tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ## Clone

-This repository must be cloned recursively because it contains submodules with the libtropic SDK and STM32 drivers.
+This repository must be cloned recursively because it contains submodules with dependencies (such as Libtropic or STM32 libraries).

 ```bash
 git clone https://github.com/tropicsquare/libtropic-stm32.git